artsy/artsy.github.io/source/_posts/2014-03-17-some-tips-for-email-layout-and-responsiveness.markdown

 ## Background Images and Overlayed Text

 Ok, so tables are all well and good and you can achieve a lot using them, and without having to use any display or position CSS.
 But what if you want to overlay text on an image? (or even another image over an image)?
-On a web page, there are many ways to accomplish that, but they all use that forbidden fruit of CSS.
+On a web page, there are many ways to accomplish that, but they all use CSS that you really should not be using in emails (namely: position, display, top, right, bottom, left, and most layout properties besides padding).
 Well, no worries, because you can still accomplish that using background images!

 Here is an example from our current welcome mail to users: